Do the Digit Insurance

 The Union Budget 2020 introduced Section 194O with effect from 1st October 2020.
 It enlarges the TDS base and brings e-commerce participants under the tax laws.

-Under Section 194O, e-commerce operators deduct TDS on participants' gross sale amounts.
-It ensures a TDS of 1% is deducted from the credit amount of a seller.
-The sale of goods or provision of services from a participant facilitated by an online marketplace falls under this criteria.
+Under Section 194O, e-commerce operators deduct Tax Deducted on Source (TDS) on participants' gross sale amounts.
+It ensures a fixed TDS is deducted from the credit amount of a seller.
+The sale of goods or provision of services from a participant facilitated by an online marketplace falls under these criteria.

-The primary purpose is to bring e-commerce participants under the Income Tax Act.
+The primary purpose of 194O TDS section is to bring e-commerce participants under the Income Tax Act.
 The preference for digital markets over physical markets has increased lately.
 This makes identifying the small sellers and tax evaders very difficult.
-The reason for growth in the electronic marketplace include –
+The reason for growth in the electronic marketplace includes:

 1. From the Seller’s Perspective